ISE-FIZKarlsruhe/LinkedStageGraph/README.md

 # Linked Stage Graph

-This repository was created for the hackathon [Coding da Vinci Süd 2019](https://codingdavinci.de/events/sued/).
+Linked Stage Graph is a Knowledge Graph developed as part of the [Coding da Vinci Süd 2019](https://codingdavinci.de/events/sued/) hackathon taking place from April 06 to May 18, 2019 in southern Germany.

-We are creating a knowledge graph using data from the Stuttgart State Theatre.
-The data set is provided by the [National Archive of Baden-Wuerttemberg](https://www.landesarchiv-bw.de/web) and consists of almost 7.000 photographs from the theater (on and off the stage) a long with a variety of metadata.
+The graph is being created using a dataset provided by the [National Archive of Baden-Wuerttemberg](https://www.landesarchiv-bw.de/web).
+It contains black and white photographs and metadata about the Stuttgart State Theatre from the 1890s to the 1940s.
+The nearly 7.000 photographs give vivid insights into on-stage events like theater plays, operas and ballet performances as well as off-stage moments and theater buildings.

-Our goal is to privide an endpoint to easily access the data using SPARQL and to create simple visualization to get an initial idea of the interesting photographs provided.
+However, the images and the data set as they are currently organized are hard to use and explore for anyone who is unfamiliar with an achive’s logic to structure information.
+This project proposes means to explore and understand the data by humans and machines using linked data standards.